-Everyone should be successful in school.
-In order for students to be successful, they must attend regularly, are prepared, ready to learn in the classroom, and complete their homework.
+Our goal is for students to be successful.
+They must attend regularly, are prepared and ready to learn in the classroom and complete their homework.
 At the Ontonagon Area Junior-Senior High School we believe that forethought and organization can overcome problems.